oracle/terraform-ceph-installer/README.md

 ```

 ## Known issues and limitations
+* The scripts doesn't check for the validity of the input variables or any inconsistencies among them.
+Terraform will execute but fail if the compute shape or image doesn't exist in your environment or
-* Terraform doesn't check for any inconsistencies among various input variables.
-For example, it will fail if the specified subnet id for a compute node doesn't belong to the specified availability domain for the same node.
-It is your responsibility to make sure the inputs are consistent with one another.
+the specified subnet id for a compute node doesn't belong to the specified availability domain for the same node.
+It is your responsibility to make sure the inputs are valid and consistent with one another.
-* Use all lowercase for names of resources.
-Names with uppercase letters on network resources may cause problems.
+* Uppercase letters on network resource names may cause problems.